Italy's Prime Minister Quits As COVID-19 Response Splits Coalition Government

 But recently, Conte's political partners became impatient — and worried.
 There were grumblings over his centralization of power, particularly putting the secret services under his direct supervision, according to news reports.

-Finally, last week Matteo Renzi, former prime minister and leader of the junior coalition partner pulled his party out, depriving the administration of a senate majority.
-Renzi said he withdrew his support over Conte's management of the coronavirus' second wave and what he called Conte's lack of vision in allocating the large funds Italy is to receive from the EU.
+Finally, Matteo Renzi, former prime minister and leader of the junior coalition partner, pulled his party out last week, depriving the administration of a Senate majority.
+Renzi said he withdrew his support over Conte's management of the coronavirus' second wave and what he called the prime minister's lack of vision in allocating the large funds Italy is to receive from the EU.

 Many political commentators have blamed the current crisis on Renzi.
-But political scientist Roberto D'Alimonte also criticizes the prime minister for not heeding the complaints of his government partners.
+But political scientist Roberto D'Alimonte also criticizes Conte for not heeding the complaints of his government partners.
 "So, he is to blame frankly, too, because he caused the crisis in the middle of the pandemic at a time when we need to concentrate our energies for the recovery plan," D'Alimonte says.

 Analysts expect Conte will try to form a new coalition to lead again.